Giuseppe Archinto: Archbishop of Milan

 On 18 May 1699 Giuseppe Archinto was appointed Archbishop of Milan, however he entered in Milan only on 24 July 1700 due to his ongoing diplomatic services.
 On 14 November 1699 he was appointed Cardinal Priest of Santa Prisca.
 He participated to the 1700 papal conclave.

-The his episcopate overlapped with the War of the Spanish Succession, and even if Archinto was himself a supporter of the Spanish rule over the Duchy of Milan, he had in 1706 to welcome Prince Eugene of Savoy who conquered the North-East Italy for the Holy Roman Empire coalition, thus starting the transition from the Spanish to the Habsburg government of Milan.
+His episcopate overlapped with the War of the Spanish Succession, and even if Archinto was himself a supporter of the Spanish rule over the Duchy of Milan, he had in 1706 to welcome Prince Eugene of Savoy who conquered the North-East Italy for the Holy Roman Empire coalition, thus starting the transition from the Spanish to the Habsburg government of Milan.
 Archinto in 1708 and again in 1711 imposed an extraordinary taxation on the diocese in order to financially support the Holy Roman Empire coalition.

 As archbishop he focused on the instruction of the clergy, he required (1703) a further examination in front of himself to all candidates to the holy orders, he ordered a census of the wills in favor of the clergy and imposed to the parish priests the teaching of the catechism every Sunday.

 He died in Milan on 9 April 1712.
 His remains were buried in the Archinto Chapel in the North transept of the Cathedral of Milan, near the sepulcher of his predecessor Filippo Archinto.